kwur/new-kwur-site/_posts/2014-12-07-sample-is-now-live.md

 ---
 <div class="pf-content">
   <p>
     We have resurrected the KWUR zine, Sample.
 Peruse at your disposal, it's pretty fuckin sweet.
-Many thanks to our promotions director Alex Berger for taking lots of time to put this thing together.&nbsp;
+Many thanks to our promotions director Alex Berger for taking lots of time to put this thing together.
   </p>

   <p>